Cloud-Architekt/cloud-architekt.github.io/_posts/2021-08-11-aadops-conditional-access.md

 (integration to ITSM/Change Management systems)
 - Requests to work items in the Azure Boards.

-### Access to Microsoft Graph by using "Self-hosted Agents" and KeyVault
+### Access to Microsoft Graph by using Self-hosted Agents and KeyVault

 [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview?WT.mc_id=AZ-MVP-5003945) (compared to service principals) are offering advantages in security and lifecycle management.
 This presupposes to use "self-hosted agents" for running agent jobs on the release pipeline.
 Protected and hardened "self-hosted agents" are already in configured for (build) agent jobs.
 Keep in mind, isolation and separation from Azure management or workload admins are essential.
 Follow [Microsoft‘s best practices to secure Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/security/resources?WT.mc_id=AZ-MVP-5003945), e.g. avoid privilege escalation (from Azure DevOps admins or project members).